Orlando Garage Door Services

-Is your garage door opener not working and acting up?
-Feeling frustrated because it won’t work?
-Before calling for help, try a few easy fixes yourself.
-You might just solve the problem quickly and at little cost.
-Emerald Garage Door Services look at some common issues and their simple solutions.
-Your garage door opener will be back to normal in no time!
+Is your garage door opener not working right?
+Feeling stuck because it won’t budge?
+Before you call for help, try a few simple fixes yourself.
+You might fix it quickly and without spending much.
+Emerald Garage Door Services shares common issues and easy fixes.
+Your garage door opener will be working again in no time!

-A garage door may not close right due to the safety sensors being off.
-These sensors are near the door’s bottom.
-They keep the garage door from closing on you.
-The sensors must see each other clearly to work.
+A garage door might not close right if the safety sensors are off.
+These sensors are at the door’s bottom.
+They prevent the door from closing on you.
+The sensors need to see each other clearly to work.

 If the sensor mounts are not aligned, the door might stop or reverse.
-Fixing this quickly is key to preventing accidents and issues.
+It’s important to fix this quickly to avoid accidents and problems.

-You can fix this by adjusting the sensors or their mounts.
+To fix this, adjust the sensors or their mounts.
 Make sure they look directly at each other.
-This allows them to work well and keep your garage door running safely.
+This ensures they work well and keeps your garage door safe.

 Here’s a guide on getting your safety sensors back in line: